 |

 This mic was an experiment that worked out great.
 First, I bought of on Chris Reynold's Green Bullet style plastic harp mic shells.
 I gave it "hammered copper" paint job.
 I took the element from a mic similar to the mic on the right above.
 This is a no name mic that was used on quite a few reel-to-reel tape recorders in the 1960's.
-I believe it's a Hi-Z element and I believe it's a dynamic element.
+I believe it's a Hi-Z dynamic element.
 It's a very hot element and sounds very similar to a Shure controlled magnetic element but it's very feedback resistant.
 It's only about 1" in diameter so I had to fashion a custom mount for it to work in the mic shell.
 It's a great sounding, very lightweight mic.
 I like it so much that I've found a few more of these no name mics on eBay that I plan to mount in bullet shells.
 [Back to Top]

 |

-| Translucent Red Bullet with LED Light |
+Translucent Red Bullet with LED Light |

 |